 - An ultrasound scan of the heart (echocardiogram) can confirm the diagnosis.

 What are the treatments for aortic regurgitation?

 If the backflow of blood is mild and you have no symptoms then you may not need any treatment.
 If you develop symptoms or complications, various medicines may be advised to ease the symptoms.
 Surgery may be advised if symptoms become worse.

 Medication may be advised to help ease symptoms of heart failure if heart failure develops.
 For example:

 - 'Water' tablets (diuretics) usually help if you are breathless.
 They make the kidneys produce more urine.
 This gets rid of excess blood and fluid which may build up in the lungs or other parts of the body with heart failure.

 - Angiotensin-converting enzyme (ACE) inhibitors are medicines which help to reduce the amount of work the heart does and to ease symptoms of heart failure.

-This may be with a mechanical or a tissue valve.
+Surgical options include repair of the aortic valve or replacement of the valve.
+The most recent guideline recommends replacement as the preferred option in most cases.
+Valve replacement surgery may be with a mechanical or a tissue valve.
 Mechanical valves are made of materials which are not likely to react with your body, such as titanium.
 Tissue valves are made from treated animal tissue, such as valves from a pig.
 If you need surgery, a surgeon will advise on which is the best option for your situation.